Heidi, Girl of the Alps: German version

 The German-language version of the series was first broadcast in Austria on ORF, from May 28, 1977 to June 10, 1978, and later in Germany on ZDF, from September 18, 1977 to September 24, 1978.
 For the German broadcast, the licensing of the work was managed by German companies (Taurus Film and ZDF), which also carried out their own merchandising.

 For the series' German dub, an entirely new soundtrack was composed; the in-episode compositions were created by Gert Wilden and the title song's music by Christian Bruhn and performed by the Schlager folk duo Gitti und Erika.
 The lyrics for the title song, which was simply titled "Heidi" were written by Andrea Wagner and Wolfgang Weinzierl, the last one who also made the script translations and dubbing direction.
 This German version of the theme song was also used in many other countries, with vocals performed in the respective languages.
-Apart from the title song, the German soundtrack does not include any other insert songs.
-However, there are several small moments in the series where Heidi, Peter and Clara sing, and the recordings were kept in German in other countries as well.
+Apart from the title song, the German soundtrack does not include any other insert songs, but there are several small moments in the series where Heidi, Peter and Clara sing, and the recordings were kept in German in other countries as well.
 The background music makes frequent use of instruments associated with Switzerland, such as the alphorn, zither, and cowbells.
 Most of the musical pieces are variations on the same theme.
 The dub was produced in Munich by Beta-Technik, with 12-year-old actress Kristin Fiedler as Heidi.

 French version

 The series was dubbed in French in Quebec, where it was broadcast by Ici Radio-Canada Télé from September 24, 1977.
 The same dubbing was broadcast in Luxembourg on Télé Luxembourg from May 4, 1978, and in France on TF1 from December 26, 1979 to January 1, 1982.
 The French version was partly derived from the German one, from which it retained the opening theme, re-recorded in French.
 The French broadcast received a different opening theme from the one used in Quebec and Luxembourg, with slightly different lyrics, performed by Danielle Licari.
-The Japanese soundtrack by Takeo Watanabe was preserved; however, later in the series, the German score by Gert Wilden was inserted into some scenes, particularly where songs had originally been featured.
+The Japanese soundtrack by Takeo Watanabe was preserved, but later in the series, the German score by Gert Wilden was inserted into some scenes, particularly where songs had originally been featured.